What ages are allowed to participate?

 What is the Inter-club Competition?

-An Inter-Club Competition is held throughout the year against other clubs in our region, namely Rural, Katherine, Palmerston and Douglas Daly on Saturday nights.
+Inter-Club Competitions are held throughout the year against other clubs in our region, namely Rural, Katherine, and Palmerston on Friday or Wednesday nights.
 Each club will provide officials to run the events,

 What are the Club Championships?

-The Darwin Club Championships are held over two nights in August and are open to all athletes who have competed in events throughout the year.
+The Darwin Athletics Club Championships are held over two sessions in August or September and are open to all athletes who have competed in events throughout the year.

 To be eligible for entry into the Championships, athletes should have completed each event at least twice.
 No entry fee is required.